Ayessaaa/programminglanguage/README.md

 ![3dg6](https://github.com/user-attachments/assets/dc0473b9-1d54-4e09-80ce-34aa1912adc3)

 ## Acknowledgements
+The use of AI is implemented when generating fiction programming languages Real programming languages descriptions and code snippets used are from its official documentation.

 **Background IMG used**: [https://drive.google.com/drive/folders/1IXoIh5KCcJOQQ1GvC2vxpE0fehX6XenB](https://drive.google.com/drive/folders/1IXoIh5KCcJOQQ1GvC2vxpE0fehX6XenB)

 ## Contributing
 This repo is open for contributions!
 Just fork the repository, create a new branch and open a pull request.